iSHAREScheme/Documentation/satellite/parties-id.rst

 Party
 =====

-Used to obtain information about iSHARE participant from the iSHARE Scheme owner.
+Used to obtain information about iSHARE participant from the iSHARE iSHARE Satellite.
 Should be used to verify the status of an iSHARE participant.

 .. warning:: This endpoint is obsolete and will be removed in the future.
 Please refer to :ref:`Parties Endpoint<refParties>` instead.